habi/acinar-analysis-manuscript/manuscript.md

 It has been predicted by computational ﬂuid dynamics simulations and by to-scale experiments that the amount and location of massless particle deposition, as well as ventilation are depending on the size of the acini.
-The predictions could be conﬁrmed at least in one case, where mice received ﬂuorescent particles during mechanical ventilation.
+The predictions could be confirmed at least in one case, where mice received ﬂuorescent particles during mechanical ventilation.
 In 3D-visualizations the particles were predominately detected in the proximal half of the acini (52).